Botswana 0-2 Nigeria: Onumonu and Ucheibe fire Super Falcons to victory | Goal.com

 Botswana 0-2 Nigeria: Onumonu and Ucheibe fire Super Falcons to victory

-Nigeria recorded a 2-0 victory over Botswana in Thursday’s Women’s Africa Cup of Nations encounter.
+Nigeria recorded a 2-0 victory over Botswana in a Group C Women’s Africa Cup of Nations encounter on Thursday night.

-Still hurt by their 2-1 defeat to South Africa in their first match, Randy Waldrum’s side went into the fixture knowing that anything short of a win could dent their ambitions of a 10th African title.
+Still upset by their 2-1 defeat to South Africa in their first match, Randy Waldrum’s side went into the fixture knowing that anything short of a win could dent their ambitions of emerging as African champions for a record 10th time.

 Editors' Picks

-Fuelled by this, the West Africans began the game on a bright note as they dominated every department of the game.
+Fuelled by this, the West Africans kicked off the game on a bright note as they dominated every department.

-Their dominance saw them play three corner kicks in the first ten minutes of the clash, however, they could not yield to goals as the Southern Africans put up a solid defensive display.
+This dominance saw them play three corner kicks in the first ten minutes of the clash, however, that could not yield to goals as the Southern Africans put up a solid defensive network.

 Notwithstanding, Nigeria took the lead in the 21st minute through Onumonu.
-A defence-splitting pass from Halimatu Ayinde found the Gotham FC striker – who put the ball past goalkeeper Sedilame Boseja.
+A defence-splitting pass from Halimatu Ayinde found the Gotham FC striker, who turned the ball past goalkeeper Sedilame Boseja.

-That early setback was a reality check for the Mares, it was the Super Falcons who had another chance to double their advantage as Michelle Alozie failed to take advantage of Francesca Ordega’s pass.
+That early setback was a reality check for the Mares.
+Even at that, it was the Super Falcons who had another chance to double their advantage but Michelle Alozie failed to take advantage of Francesca Ordega’s pass.

-Botswana’s first real chance came at the half-hour mark as they were awarded a free-kick near the goal area after a Falcon defender fouled Refilwe Tholakele.
+Botswana’s first real chance came at the half-hour mark as they were awarded a free kick near the danger zone after Refilwe Tholakele was fouled.

-Tholakele took the ensuing kick to force goalkeeper Chiamaka Nnadozie to make a smart save.
+Tholakele took the ensuing kick and goalkeeper Chiamaka Nnadozie was forced to make a smart save.

-Not satisfied with their one-goal lead, Waldrum’s team stepped up their game in the second half.
+Not satisfied with their one-goal lead, Waldrum’s team increased the tempo in the second half.
 That paid off in the 46th minute as Rita Chikwelu’s replacement Ucheibe rose above her markers to head home a well-taken corner kick by Toni Payne.

-The rest of the encounter was characterised by several misses by the Nigerians who could have added more to their goals on the night.
+The rest of the encounter was characterised by several misses by the Nigerians who could have scored more goals.

-Thanks to this result, Nigeria moved to second in Group C behind leaders South Africa.
+Thanks to this result, Nigeria moved to second in Group C log behind leaders South Africa.

-The Super Falcons face Burundi on Sunday night.
-Another mean would guarantee their place in the last eight of Wafcon 2022.
+The Super Falcons face Burundi on Sunday night and another win would secure their place in the quarter-final.

+On the other hand, Botswana will try Banyana Banyana for size with a place in the last eight in sight.

 Nigeria defeat Botswana in Rabat